Ringwood’s Jerry Wyckoff Natural Preserve!

 The trail terminates at a glacial erratic.

-Flora found along the trail include Christmas Fern, Sweet Fern, White, Chestnut and Red Oak, American Beech and Red Maple among others.
+Flora found along the trail include Christmas Fern, Sweet Fern, White Oak, Chestnut Oak and Red Oak, American Beech and Red Maple among others.
 I spotted this awesome little Eastern Chipmunk during a warmer month visit:

 The Jerry Wyckoff Natural Preserve is located at the entrance to the center of town (Skyline Drive) from Route 287 (Exit 57) off of Fieldstone Drive.
 Parking is available in the nearby Stop and Shop.